permutationlock/hakyll_blog/posts/blog-wasting_time_with_power_series.md

 \end{align*}
 $$

 This gives us an easily computable approximation.
-Plugging in some numbers we can see that if room codes are 4 bytes then $P\approx 6.1\times 10^{-5}$ and if they are 8 bytes then $P\approx 1.4\times 10^{-14}$.
+Plugging numbers for the case that we have 256 game rooms finds that if room codes are 4 bytes then $1-P\approx 6.1\times 10^{-5}$ and if codes are 8 bytes then $1-P\approx 1.4\times 10^{-14}$.

-**Note 1:** it's actually not too bad in our case to compute the original probability directly, but I thought working out the approximation was interesting so I still wrote it up.
+**Note 1:** it's actually not too bad in our case to compute the original probability directly, but working out the approximation was interesting so I still wrote it up.